Toronto In The Summer

 Local produce.

-And yes — the peameal bacon sandwich deserves the hype.
+And yes, the peameal bacon sandwich deserves every bit of its reputation.

 Messy.